How to move goods by road

 The TIR system

 This allows vehicles to cross numerous borders without repeated customs checks.
 Goods are checked and sealed at the outset, and the vehicle is then waved through by customs authorities until it reaches its final destination.
-Traders must set up a security bond with the Road Haulage Association or the Freight Transport Association.
+Traders must set up a security bond with the Road Haulage Association or Logistics UK.